Cricket: Trent Boult destroys India as Black Caps claim dominant victory in fourth ODI

 India, fresh off three consecutive ODI thrashings of the Black Caps, strolled out to bat at Seddon Park having lost just nine wickets all series, and supremely confident of producing another dominant performance.

-92 runs later, they had lost 10 more, being completely ripped to shreds in their lowest score ever mustered on New Zealand soil, and seventh worst of all-time.
+92 runs later, they had lost 10 more, being completely ripped to shreds in their lowest score ever mustered on New Zealand soil, their seventh worst of all-time, and their worst ever defeat in terms of balls remaining.

 [As it happened: Black Caps thrash India]